 While pool fence requirements are based on a set of standardized international building codes published by the International Code Council, local regulations can and do vary.
 There are federal, state and municipality laws and the most stringent ones must be followed.
 For example, if a state building code says a pool fence must be 4’ high, but your county’s building code requires a 5’ tall fence, you must follow the county ordinance to be in compliance.

 Besides height, building codes may specify the material, spacing between pickets, ground clearance, locks and more.
 These codes are meant to increase safety in pool areas, while also reducing the pool owner’s liability.

-So what should you look for in a pool fence?
 Whether you’re a homeowner or a commercial entity, you should first research your area’s local building codes.
 Once you know what is required, you can look for a fence that meets those guidelines and also complements your architecture and aesthetic.

 Aluminum is a top choice for pool fencing.
 The material is strong and typically powder-coated to wear well for a long time with little to no maintenance.
 The rectangular tubing may be sleek and simple with just a top and bottom rail, or it may have decorative options such as pressed spear pickets.

 Most ordinances specify that a pool fence must be a minimum of 48 inches tall.
 This is considered tall enough to keep most people from easily entering the pool area.
 Check your local building codes (and HOA guidelines if you have them) to be sure of the minimum height in your area.